 Here’s a super easy one: herb infused iced tea latte.
 At the same time you are steeping the tea concentrate, combine a few cups of milk with a handful of fresh herbs.
 Some great options include rosemary (what I used), mint, basil, or thyme.
 When you’re ready to make your drink, fill a glass with ice and fill the glass 2/3 full of herb infused milk, and then top off with an ounce or two of tea concentrate.
 If you want to use coffee concentrate, you can easily swap that out here, just use a little more so the ratio is closer to 1:3 for coffee and 1:7 for tea.

 And the last recipe I wanted to share is a simple chilled coffee mocktail.
 In a cocktail shaker, combine ice, 2 oz. coffee concentrate, and 2 teaspoons Luxardo Cherry Syrup.
 Shake really well until the shaker becomes very cold in your hand.
 Just like if you were making a martini or gimlet.
 Strain into a small coup.
 What’s fun about this drink, sometimes called a Shakerato, is it will become quite foamy.
 If you’ve ever had a cocktail made with egg white, so the top becomes very foamy, this is similar although obviously no egg white has been added.
 Also, you could totally add an ounce or two of your favorite spirit if you want to make this a cocktail—just strain into a slightly larger coup or a martini glass to serve.

-I hope plenty of delicious cold drinks are in your future this summer, friends!
+I hope plenty of delicious cold drinks are in your future this summer, friends (like maybe this toasted coconut cold brew coffee?)!
 Thanks for letting me share a few of mine. 🙂 xo.
 Emma